vdyk/Wastewater/README.md

    - Which illicit drugs are the most used in which area of Europe?
    - What temporal trends can be observed?
    - How did the pandemic affect the drug use in 2020-2021 when social events and interactions were strongly limited?
-   - Is there a connection between illicit drug use and city size / drug usage and country’s wealth (GDP per capita)?
+   - Is there a connection between illicit drug use and country’s wealth (GDP per capita)?